What is an Expat Tax Advisor?

 Common Mistakes Expats Make on Taxes

-- Failing to Report Foreign Income: All income must be reported to the IRS, regardless of its origin.
+- Failing to Report Foreign Income: Whatever the source of your income, it must be reported to the IRS.

-- Incorrect Foreign Tax Credit Calculation: Choosing between the FEIE or Foreign Tax Credit can be complex and may require professional guidance.
+- Incorrect Foreign Tax Credit Calculation: FEIE versus Foreign Tax Credit can be complicated, and may require professional assistance

 Tax Planning Strategies for Expats

-- Foreign Earned Income Exclusion (FEIE): Qualify under the bona fide residence test or physical presence test to exclude up to a certain amount of foreign-earned income.
+- Foreign Earned Income Exclusion (FEIE): Based on the bona fide residence test or physical presence test, exclude a certain amount of foreign-earned income.

-- Foreign Tax Credit (FTC): Offset U.S. taxes with taxes paid to your host country, minimizing double taxation.
+- Foreign Tax Credit (FTC): Reduce U.S. taxes by the amount of tax paid to your host country, effectively eliminating double taxation.

 - FBAR and FATCA Compliance: Stay compliant by reporting foreign bank accounts and meeting FATCA requirements.